Isaiah 22 – Judgment on Jerusalem

 They have fled from afar.

 Do not labor to comfort me

 Because of the plundering of the daughter of my people.”

 a.
 The burden against the Valley of Vision: This is Jerusalem, a city on a hill but surrounded by a still higher hill, and in the midst of three valleys.
 Since Jerusalem was a center for the worship of God and some of the prophets of God (including Isaiah), it is called the Valley of Vision.

 i.
 “It is strange to find a prophecy against Judah and Jerusalem in a section that deals with the nations.
 But since Judah had chosen to behave like her neighbors and to desert the Lord, she deserved to be judged.”
 (Wolf)

 c.
-A tumultuous city, a joyous city: In his prophecy, Isaiah sees the commotion all around Jerusalem, and asks, “Is it the result of an evil tumult, or is it an expression of joy?”
+A tumultuous city, a joyous city: In his prophecy, Isaiah saw the commotion all around Jerusalem, and asked, “Is it the result of an evil tumult, or is it an expression of joy?”

 d.
-Your slain men are not slain with the sword: When Jerusalem was conquered by the Babylonians, the men of Judah did not bravely die in battle.
-They died either being starved to death in the siege of the city, or as they fled in cowardly retreat.
+Your slain men are not slain with the sword: When Jerusalem was conquered by the Babylonians, many of the men of Judah did not bravely die in battle.
+They died either being starved to death in the siege of the city or as they fled in cowardly retreat.

 i.
 “Either by famine or pestilence in the siege, as many died, Jeremiah 14:18; 38:2, or in their flight, as others were; both which were inglorious kinds of death.”
 (Poole)